klebgenomics/KoSC-surface-antigen-loci/README.md

 > Insertion sequences (IS) are excluded from this database since we assume that the ancestral sequence was likely IS-free and IS transposase genes are not specific to the K locus.
 > Synthetic IS-free K locus sequences were generated for K loci for which no naturally occurring IS-free variants have been identified to date.

+> [!Tip]
+> You can see a full list of database versions in this repository [here](https://github.com/klebgenomics/KoSC-surface-antigen-loci/tags).
+The version displayed/downloaded by default is the most recent version (highest number).

 #### Predicted K types

 K phenotypes are annotated in the database for those loci where corresponding serological types and/or polysaccharide structures have been defined, and for two loci for which we predicted functional equivalence to those in _K. pneumoniae_ for which serotypes and/or polysaccharide structures have been defined.
 These phenotype predictions are reported in the Kaptive output as the `Best match type`.